Where messages

 Not a production SMTP relay.
 Not a deliverability service.
 Not a hardened multi-tenant mailbox.
 It is a local-first observability cockpit — deliberately small, deliberately loud about what it sees.

-One docker run —
+One docker run — SMTP, Kafka, Redis, and webhooks

-emits lands in a UI you can actually reason about.
+all land in a UI you can actually reason about.